“As soon as I saw you I knew an adventure was about to happen.” Winnie the Pooh

 8. Add poached chicken or turkey, can use shredded or whole.
 Heat for an additional 15 minutes gently.
 Serve with corn tortillas, rice and beans.
 The mole improves after a day in the refrigerator and will keep up to five days without meat, 3 with.
 It can be frozen up to a month.

 “Before you conquer the mountain, you must overcome the fear.”
 Isabel Allende

 For as long as I can remember I have been afraid.
-Slowly, step by step, I am peeling back the layers, like a white onion, to courageously uncover what made me me.
-I am grinding my inherited family seeds into a digestible sauce that will satisfy my hunger for peace.
+Slowly, little by little, I am peeling back the layers, like a white onion, to courageously uncover what made me me.
+I am grinding my inherited family seeds into a digestible sauce that will satisfy my hunger for inner peace.
 I am adding a life giving spice to create something uniquely my own.
 I came, I saw, I had to conquer my history.
-And all along the way, in my perceived aloneness, I found some love…some precious, precious mighty love.
+And all along the way, in my perceived aloneness, I found some love, some precious, precious mighty love.

 Ingredients: 1 cup raw green pumpkin seeds, 1/3 cup chopped white onion, 3 fresh jalapeno or serrano chiles, 1 small peeled garlic clove, 1/2 teaspoon dried Mexican oregano, 1/4 teaspoon ground cumin, 1/2 teaspoon of salt, 4-5 cups chicken stock, divided, 2 tablespoons vegetable oil, 1/2 cup chopped cilantro.

 1.Heat a skillet over medium heat and roast the pumpkin seeds for about 5 minutes until they start to brown slightly and puffed, stir and toss constantly.
 Put the pumpkin seeds in a blender with the onion, chiles, garlic and spices with 2 cups of chicken broth and blend until smooth, at least 3 minutes.